ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

      level: ${LOG_LEVEL:info}
    ```

-   * The value for *organizationID* can be found in AMPLIFY Central Platform > Organization.
+   * The value for *organizationID* can be found in Amplify Central Platform > Organization.
    * The value for *clientId* can be found in Service Account.
-See [Create a Service in AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).
+See [Create a Service in Amplify Central](/docs/central/connect-api-manager/prepare-amplify-central/).
    * Traceability Agent variables can be found at [Agent variables](/docs/central/connect-api-manager/agent-variables/).
 5. Run the binary Traceability Agent: